zcoder3/hello_world/README.md

 # hello_world
-This is my first time to use GitHub
+This is my first time to use GitHub.
 Now, it'second time.